zenml-io/blog.zenml.io/_posts/2022-01-21-zenml-loves-evidently.md

 ## 10. Evidently is here to stay

 The core team at Evidently is still relatively small, but it's clear that they're sticking around.
-Their 2000+ stars on Github shows that there's a clear interest in what they're doing.
-They took part in the summer 2021 batch of Y Combinator which tells you that they're serious about what they want to achieve with their tool.
+Their [2000+ stars](https://github.com/evidentlyai/evidently/stargazers) on Github shows that there's a clear interest in what they're doing.
+They took part in the [summer 2021 batch](https://www.ycombinator.com/companies/evidently-ai) of Y Combinator which tells you that they're serious about what they want to achieve with their tool.
 Moreover, their core team is growing as they take on bigger use cases and problems to solve.

 * * *

 We really enjoyed creating [this integration](https://github.com/zenml-io/zenml/releases/tag/0.5.7) for Evidently visualizations and statistical drift calculation profiles.
 The tool is focused and easy to use, and also a perfect example of the way ZenML allows you to easily mix and match tools that allow you to get your work done.

 Let us know if you end up using the Evidently <-> ZenML integration in your own projects!
 We would love to hear any feedback you have about your specific use cases and about any ways we can make it even better.
-As always, join our [Slack](https://zenml.io/slack-invite/) to let us know or look at [our Contributions guide](https://github.com/zenml-io/zenml/blob/main/CONTRIBUTING.md) to submit an issue and/or pull request.
+As always, join our [Slack](https://zenml.io/slack-invite/) to let us know or look at [our contributions guide](https://github.com/zenml-io/zenml/blob/main/CONTRIBUTING.md) to submit an issue and/or pull request.